WorldCereal/ewoc_platform/readMe.md

 - [9.
 VDM-stack](#)

 ### Secret Management
-Some deployment use docker images that are stored in a private docker registry.
+Some deployments use docker images that are stored in a private docker registry.
 To retrieve it, some deployments uses a secret named ```harborcs```.
 For each namespaces, it is required to add you registry credential by playing the following command before any deployment.